TryLike/.com/README.md

-# .com   The popular vote on items in messaging apps can provide an inventory prelude to savings for the distributor who passes savings onto the consumer.
+# .com   This example would be:   TryLike Add coconut water to Tonkotsu

-This example would be:   TryLike Add coconut water to Tonkotsu
+The popular vote on items in messaging apps can provide an inventory prelude to savings for the distributor who discounts  products to the consumer.